Metadata standards

 Metadata standards ensure that universally recognised approaches are followed, giving confidence to NFT purchasers that an NFT's metadata is structured correctly.

-Failure to follow the official metadata standards means that your NFT is not structured correctly.
-This will lead to display issues within any application that does follow the proper and official metadata standards.
+Failure to follow means that your NFT is not structured correctly.
+This will lead to display issues within any application that does follow .

 To allow Sparkles to pull off-chain metadata for ERC-721 and ERC-1155 assets, your contract needs to return a URI where the metadata can be found.
 To find this URI, Sparkles uses the tokenURI